Puebllo/rotenso-climate/README.md

 # Rotenso AC ESPHome

-This project provides custom external component to control Rotenso AC and probably other daughter-brands from TLC ACs ([midea component](https://esphome.io/components/climate/midea.html) is not working for this AC brand, completely different data packets).
+This project provides custom external component to control Rotenso AC and probably other daughter-brands from TCL ACs ([midea component](https://esphome.io/components/climate/midea.html) is not working for this AC brand, completely different data packets).

 > [!WARNING]
 > **It's still work in progress.**